ZhiruiLi/UIComponentDescriptor2Xml/README.md

 # UIComponentDescriptor2XML

-this script is use to convert UIComponentDescriptor to xml file
+This script is used to convert UIComponentDescriptor to XML file

 warrning: it has many bugs =_=